petrakumi12/australia-iqp-vis/README.md

 - Make the force graph movable and zoomable
 - Add a colorblind mode that changes the color scheme to a more colorblind friendly one

-## Technical Achievements
-- Controls dropdown button that also serves as a legend
-- Allowing users to select or deselect all groups with one button
-- Allowing users to select more than one group at a time using the dropdown menu
-- Option to show or hide the introductory text
-- Hovering over one section of the treemap or the force graph will highlight elemetns of that same group on the other visualization
-- Hovering over a node or section of the treemap gives you more information about that node
-- The force graph is zoomable, can be panned, and moved around to allow the user to explore the data as much as they want.

-## Design achievement
-- A far more appealing color scheme with color blind mode
-- Adding colors to the dropdown list menu to make it easier for the user to understand which color corresponds to which category
-- When hovering over nodes, the change of color happens as a transition to allow for a smoother interaction with the interface
-- Intro text is put behind a  dark background to increase visibility
-- Added number of hours to treemap graph to give users a sense of scale of partnership for each tree node.
-- The legend/controls can show or hide to leave as much space possible for the actual viz

 ##Images
 ### Original Viz